henkbirkholz/draft-birkholz-yang-comi-push/draft-birkholz-yang-comi-push.md

 * a CoAP POST operation to create, modify, delete or kill Telemetry subscription state,
-* a CoAP PATCH operation to create, modify, delete or kill modify one or more Telemetry subscription states,
+* a CoAP iPATCH operation to create, modify, delete or kill modify one or more Telemetry subscription states,
 * a CoAP GET operation including the Observe option to receive a Telemetry stream,